GoogleCloudPlatform/microservices-demo/kustomize/components/network-policies/README.md

-# Securing Online Boutique with Network Policies
+# Secure Online Boutique with Network Policies

 You can use [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) enforcement to control the communication between your cluster's Pods and Services.